I-Dont-Remember/site/content/blog/confessions-of-everyday-software-engineers.md

 > _This list is meant to be a transparent look into reality to help those with Impostor Syndrome.
 If you are trying to use this list in a negative way, I’ll be disappointed._
 >
-> _The `I...` is to make them easy to read.
+> _The `I...` is to make them easy to read, not claiming them as my own.
 A small number of the following are from myself, the rest are from friends, acquaintances, and reading between the lines of online posts on places like Reddit and Teamblind._

 ### Technical